anyrun/anyrun-integration-rapid7/anyrun-integration-insightidr-ti-feed/powershell/README.txt

 DESCRIPTION
 -----------
-The ANY.RUN Feed Connector is a PowerShell-based solution that automatically synchronizes threat indicators from ANY.RUN TAXII feeds to Rapid7 InsightIDR threat feeds.
+ANY.RUN Feed Connector is a PowerShell-based solution that automatically synchronizes threat indicators from ANY.RUN TI Feeds to Rapid7 InsightIDR threat feeds.
 The connector supports both manual and scheduled execution modes with flexible logging options.

 COMPONENTS
 ----------

 1. connector-anyrun-feed.ps1      - Main connector script
 2. ConfigureFeedConnector.ps1     - Windows installer/configuration script
 3. .env                           - Configuration file (optional)

 SYSTEM REQUIREMENTS
 -------------------
 - Windows OS (for scheduled execution)
 - PowerShell 5.0 or later (PowerShell 7+ supported)
-- Linux/macOS supported for manual execution
+- Linux/macOS that supports manual execution
 - Network access to ANY.RUN and Rapid7 APIs

 CONFIGURATION